Understanding Bradford factor scores

 D = total number of days the individual was absent during the given period

-Some HR systems, such as CIPHR, can automatically calculate this score for you.
+Some HR systems, like Ciphr, can automatically calculate this score for you as part of their absence management tools.
 Free online calculators are also available.

 What is a ‘good’ or ‘bad’ Bradford factor score?